BrownTable445/Unity-Android-Maze-Game_Code/README.md

 # Unity-Android-Maze-Game
-comment out the mikros stuff in the code for the game to run Everything goes inside the game's Assets folder aside from README
+comment out the mikros stuff in the code for the game to run

+Everything goes inside the game's Assets folder aside from README.
+Replace the Scene with the Scene in this repository.